 - If the yeast is not foamy after 10-15 minutes, sprinkle a pinch of sugar over the top to ensure that the yeast is still alive.
-If it is, you should see foam appear where you sprinkled the sugar in 5-10 minutes.
+Healthy yeast should generate foam where you sprinkled the sugar within 5-10 minutes.

 - If there is still no foam after 10 minutes, start over with a new packet of yeast and cooler water (under 60º C / 139º F).

 Any baker worth his or her salt will tell you that weights are much more accurate than measures.
 For those of you who have never touched a digital scale, this may seem like a silly waste of time.

 However, trust me, 1 cup of flour isn’t always a cup.
 My cup of flour could be denser (weigh more) than yours because of humidity, the grind of my flour, etc. So, I strongly recommend transitioning to metric weights for baking if you haven’t already done so.

 However, you may be new to cooking or not have a digital scale.
 So, I have provided measurements to ensure that you, too, can achieve good results with this whole wheat bread recipe.
 Your results will simply be more dependable if you weigh your ingredients, rather than measuring them.

 Kneading is dead easy, using a stand mixture fitted with the dough hook.
 However, if you do not have a stand mixer, don’t worry.
 You can still make terrific bread — and you might have a tad more fun at it too!